Evolution and dimensional crossover from the bulk subbands in ABC-stacked graphene to a three-dimensional Dirac cone structure in rhombohedral graphite: INTRODUCTION

-The non-trivial topology uniquely endowed in the ABC stack of graphene layers leads to a bulk-surface correspondence in RG,\cite{xiao11,heikkila11} just as the bulk-edge correspondence in monolayer graphene with zigzag edges.\cite{hatsugai09} The topological stability against perturbative disturbance such as impurities and crystal deformations is ensured by the DP spirals, which are nodal lines just as the DPs are nodal points in monolayer graphene.\cite{heikkila11,burkov11} Consequently, RG possesses metallic flat surface subbands while being semimetallic in the bulk with a 3D Dirac cone structure.
-As such, RG can be compared to certain topological insulators, e.g., Bi$_{2}$Se$_{3}$ and Bi$_{2}$Te$_{3}$, which are also ABC-stacked layered materials.\cite{zhangh09}
+As a whole, RG has a bulk-surface correspondence owing to the non-trivial topology,\cite{xiao11,heikkila11} just as the bulk-edge correspondence in monolayer graphene with zigzag edges.\cite{hatsugai09} This correspondence provides a topological reasoning for why the splitting of the surface subbands of ABCNG vanishes in the bulk limit, even in the presence of on-site Coulomb potential.\cite{ohta07} The surface subbands are protected by the DP spirals, which behave as nodal lines similar to the DPs as nodal points in the bulk of monolayer graphene.\cite{heikkila11,burkov11} Consequently, RG possesses robust flat surface subbands while being semimetallic in the bulk with a $3$D Dirac cone structure.
+Therefore, a comparison might be made to certain ABC-layered topological insulators, e.g., Bi$_{2}$Se$_{3}$ and Bi$_{2}$Te$_{3}$, \cite{zhangh09} for which the dimensional crossover from $3$D to $2$D has been observed.\cite{zhangy10}

-Since the physics arising from ABC-stacking configuration is so rich and deep, it is of interest to investigate the band structure of ABC-stacked $N$-layer graphene ranging from $2$D to $3$D realm.
-Recently, first-principle calculations simultaneously taking into account the surface and the bulk states have been performed with a number of layers up to $N=10$, showing that the bulk subbands are still gapped.\cite{xiao11} A recursive analysis has been achieved for infinite $N$,\cite{guinea06} and the resulting density of states (DOS) and Landau level spectrum are the same as in monolayer graphene in agreement with the $3$D Dirac cone structure.\cite{ho13} It is therefore reasonable to envisage a dimensional crossover from the gapped bulk subbands to the $3$D Dirac cone structure.
-Nevertheless, to our knowledge the evolution has not been ever explicitly studied in spite that similar studies of AB stacks have been conducted.\cite{koshino07,partoens07}

-In this paper, we analytically calculate the bulk subbands in ABC-stacked $N$-layer graphene by deriving and using an expression for arbitrary $N$.
-We investigate their evolution in the increase of $N$ and dimensional crossover in the infinite limit of $N$.
-In Sec. \uppercase\expandafter{\romannumeral 2} we describe the model and construct a $2$D non-perturbative effective Hamiltonian closed in the bulk subspace so as to treat the coupling to the surface subbands.
-The obtained bulk subbands are certain $2$D projections from the $3$D Dirac cone structure in RG.
-In Sec. \uppercase\expandafter{\romannumeral 3}, we describe how to resolve a second-order recursion involved in the eigenvalue problem of the effective Hamiltonian.
-Then we derive the expression of the eigenenergies and bulk DOS.
-In Sec. \uppercase\expandafter{\romannumeral 4}, at first we analyze the bulk subbands and demonstrate their evolution together with the well understood surface subbands.
-Then we elucidate the dimensional crossover.
-Finally, we give in Sec. \uppercase\expandafter{\romannumeral 5} a summary with an outlook.